vskarleas/INF203-Project/compte-rendu.md

      write(STDOUT_FILENO, CLEAR_SCREEN_ANSI, 12);
    }
    ```
+9. We have observed that when we arew using this function, always on the upper left corner there is a constant caracter that is presented that maybe comes from the cached memory since it is not related to the code at all.
-9. In order to make the cow to stock the said characters form the file we came with the idea to create a list that is initially vide and to concantinate every character that is from our fscanf to this list (table actually).
-Then we are combinign every character in order to create the whole string that replace the message on the text's bubble.
+10. In order to make the cow to stock the said
+    characters from the file we came in with the idea to create a list that is initially vide and to concantinate every character that is from our fscanf to this list (table actually).
+Then we are combining every character in order to create the whole string that replace the message on the text's bubble.
-10. Designing the automate was one of the most challenging parts not because it was difficult, but because we couldn't understand the connection between the different variables and what we will have as an output of every state's change.
-After having started by designing the automate with basic states the number of available stockage, this lead us to a huge list of subcategories and exceptions, but on the same time we understood what it was expected to do on the same place.
+11. Designing the automate was one of the most challenging parts
+    not because of its difficulty, but because we couldn't understand the connection between the different variables and what we will have as an output of every state's change.
+After having started by designing the automate with basic states the number of available stockage, this lead us to a huge list of subcategories and exceptions, but at the same time we understood what was expected to do on the same place.
 This is how we understood the video game's logic and we arrived on the following automate:
     ![cow representation](image/compte-rendu/automate.drawio.png)
-11. We need to mention that the operation that creates random numbers needed some further research so that we find how exactly it selects the random numbers.
+12. We need to mention that the operation that creates random numbers needed some further research so we findexactly how it selects the random numbers.
 So we arrived at the following form:

     ```
     rand()%(end+1-start)+start;
     ```
-12. On our automate's program we used a hybrid model of the systax.
-Instead of using a pointer to change the local variable that we initialised like the fitness and stock variables, we are redefining them with a call to the respective functions and by saving the result the variable with the same name.
-We could definitely write it with pointers but it was more visible to us how we are going to treat the different cases and how to find out when there is a game over or an endd of the game to a parameter.
+13. On our automate's program we used a hybrid model
+    of the systax.
+Instead of using a pointer to change the local variable that we initialised like the fitness and stock variables, we are redefining them with a call to the respective functions and by saving the result of the variable with the same name.
+We could definitely write it with pointers but it was more visible to us for how we are going to treat the different cases and for how to find out when there is a game over or an end of the game to a parameter.

 ## Code